DanielBMarkham/Info-Ops/manuscript/chapter3.md

 How would you communicate with aliens?

 The usual answer from sci-fi and science is that we'd use some sort of mathematical substrate.
 In Carl Sagan's book "Contact" humans receive a signal full of prime numbers.
 In "Close Encounters of the Third Kind" they use the math of music.
-SETI scientists have attempted to communicate with aliens by monitoring radio signals around the wavelength of hydrogen, which makes a ton of assumptions: comnmunication would be by radio, atomic wavelengths hold some sort of curious pull on species wanting to talk, and other species actually want to communicate, among others.
+SETI scientists have attempted to communicate with aliens by monitoring radio signals around the wavelength of hydrogen, which makes a ton of assumptions: communication would be by radio, atomic wavelengths hold some sort of curious pull on species wanting to talk, and other species actually want to communicate, among others.

 As an example of how difficult the language problem can be, in the excellent book "Three Body Problem" the issue of communication is almost hand-waved away by author Liu Cixin.
 That's a good thing, because most of the time this topic is done poorly.